jsierles/react-native-audio/README.md

-## react-native-audio
+## react-native-audio (iOS only)

 An audio recording and playback library for react-native.
+It supports most configuration options available to the iOS AVAudioRecorder class.

-This release recording and playback of the recording only.
-PRs are welcome for configuring the audio settings.
+## Breaking changes in 1.0.0

-NOTE: The target filename must have an extension of '.caf' to record properly.
+The path provided to `AudioRecorder.prepareRecordingAtPath` now requires an absolute path.
+See the `AudioUtils` helper methods and the example project to see how to use them.

 ### Installation